Andrew L. Oringer

 Principal | Offit KurmanTactics for Civility: Navigating Litigation with Disruptive Counsel | Live Webinar

-Incivility in legal proceedings is becoming increasingly common, with some attorneys employing disruptive tactics that test the limits of professional conduct.
-This program offers practical strategies and legal insights to help attorneys remain composed, ethical, and effective when faced with unprofessional behavior in court or during litigation.
-Attendees will gain the tools to respond tactfully, uphold courtroom integrity, and advocate strongly without escalating conflict.
+Incivility in legal proceedings is becoming increasingly common, with a perception that some attorneys are even employing disruptive tactics that test the limits of professional conduct.
+This program offers practical strategies and legal insights to help attorneys remain composed, ethical and effective when faced with unprofessional behavior in court or otherwise during litigation.

-Designed to foster professionalism in adversarial settings, the session will feature actionable guidance from seasoned litigators who’ve successfully navigated challenging courtroom dynamics.
+Attendees will learn about tools to respond tactfully, uphold courtroom integrity and advocate strongly without unduly escalating conflict.
+Designed to foster professionalism in adversarial settings, the session will feature actionable guidance for the litigation setting on how to navigate challenging courtroom dynamics.

 Key Topics: